-Judge Jacobs was appointed to the 13th Circuit in October 2017 and was elected in 2018.
+Judge Jacobs was appointed to the 13th Circuit in October 2017 and was elected by the voters of Boone and Callaway counties in 2018.
 He presides over general civil and criminal dockets, as well as probate mental health and family court matters.
 Judge Jacobs is a graduate of Florida A&M College of Law, with an undergraduate degree in history from the University of Florida.